Defflix/SCInsta/README.md

 ---

 > [!NOTE]
 > ❗️&nbsp;This is an [SCInsta](https://github.com/SoCuul/SCInsta) fork with [VLBHInsta](https://github.com/TbhLovers/VLBHInsta)'s focus features.
-I'm an absolute beginner when it comes to programming, so if you encounter any issues (besides issues with the features added in this fork), report them to the [original SCInsta repo](https://github.com/SoCuul/SCInsta).
+I'm new to programming, therefore all [hyperlink](https://en.m.wikipedia.org/wiki/Hyperlink)s below are kept from the [original SCInsta repo](https://github.com/SoCuul/SCInsta).
 >
-> ❓ &nbsp;If you have any questions or need help with the tweak, visit the [Discussions](https://github.com/SoCuul/SCInsta/discussions) tab (original SCInsta repo).
+> ❓ &nbsp;If you have any questions or need help with the tweak, visit the [Discussions](https://github.com/SoCuul/SCInsta/discussions) tab.
 >
-> ✨ &nbsp;If you have a feature request, [click here](https://github.com/SoCuul/SCInsta/issues/new?labels=enhancement&title=feat:%20replace%20this%20text%20with%20your%20feature%20request) (original SCInsta repo).\
+> ✨ &nbsp;If you have a feature request, [click here](https://github.com/SoCuul/SCInsta/issues/new?labels=enhancement&title=feat:%20replace%20this%20text%20with%20your%20feature%20request).\
-> 🐛 &nbsp;If you have a bug report, [click here](https://github.com/SoCuul/SCInsta/issues/new?labels=bug&title=bug:%20replace%20this%20with%20a%20summary%20of%20the%20issue%20you're%20experiencing) (original SCInsta repo).
+> 🐛 &nbsp;If you have a bug report, [click here](https://github.com/SoCuul/SCInsta/issues/new?labels=bug&title=bug:%20replace%20this%20with%20a%20summary%20of%20the%20issue%20you're%20experiencing).
 >

 ---